 1. Brand identity

 First off, you need to think about what writing category your blog belongs to.
-WordPress groups theme by writing topics, and you can start searching by blog types.
+WordPress groups themes by writing topics, and you can start searching by blog types.
 If you are more into technology and innovations, there are plenty of tech themes that will emphasize your interest in tech topics.
 By contrast, if your focus is on travel or beauty, WordPress has a great number of themes made in pretty colors that give a sense of beauty.
 It is advisable to link your blog idea with your page because the audience expects to see consistency between the content and the design.
 Don’t let your writing resonate with your website because this contrast will hugely affect visitor retention and in no way improve your brand identity.

 2. Excellent navigation

 WordPress themes vary in simplicity.
-Some are limited to one column and a menu; others boast extended navigation options allowing a reader to jump easily from one post to another.
+Some are limited to one column and a menu; others boast extended navigation options, allowing a reader to jump easily from one post to another.
 However, it is vital to stick with sound navigation that encourages your readers to click on more posts.
-Existing practice shows that the best navigation options usually have grouped items and descriptive labels that together help the audience to feel comfortable with the blog.
+Existing practice shows that the best navigation options usually have grouped items and descriptive labels that together help the audience feel comfortable with the blog.
 Besides, you should make sure that the content won’t look cluttered with the theme but will be easily readable.

 3. Customization options